PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## BatchMatMul adj-flags result retention implementation checkpoint

+The guarded terminal call now retains `_terminal_batchmatmul_adj_flags_stats`, and the post-SiNet call retains `_post_sinet_batchmatmul_adj_flags_stats`.
+Both preserve the dedicated owner's unchanged complete one-counter mutation dictionary.

+These are assignment-only observation changes.
+No consumer or guard was added.
+The wrapper, owner, schema, positive-only pruning, captured reshape/SE predecessors, QKV successors, option guard, pass order, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+The QKV boundary test helper now accepts either a raw call or an assigned call as its predecessor.

+Implementation validation completed sequentially under `uv`:

+- adj-flags and reshape/SE owner fixtures, both production boundaries, QKV orchestration, architecture, terminal result contracts, and pass-efficiency
+  coverage: `372 passed in 19.41s`
+- branch-changed broad suite plus the same two-boundary/QKV coverage:
+  `1463 passed in 25.65s`

+These are unit, contract, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the raw QKV attention cluster results immediately after the newly retained adj-flags dictionaries.
+Preserve all QKV production policies and callback ordering before propagating or capturing any result.
+Commit and push only; do not create, reopen, or update a pull request.

 ## BatchMatMul reshape/SE result retention implementation checkpoint

 The guarded terminal call now retains